mfdoof/PasswordManager_OOP/README.md

 Run
 1. Open the project in IntelliJ IDEA.
 2. Run com.doof.passwordmanager.app.Main.
 3. On first launch: create or unlock the master vault.
 4. Access the dashboard after unlocking.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+SSL/TLS Connection Requirement

+This application uses an SSL/TLS-secured connection to communicate with the MySQL database.
+Before running the program, make sure that SSL is enabled in your local MySQL server.
+When SSL is active, all data transferred between the application and the database is encrypted, ensuring that sensitive information such as account credentials remains protected.

+Most MySQL installations already include built-in support for SSL/TLS.
+If you are setting up a new MySQL instance, you can enable SSL using the default configuration or by generating the required certificates during installation.
+Each user can create their own local certificates — there is no need to share any certificate files between systems.

+The application is already configured to use SSL by default through the connection URL specified in ConnectionManager.java.
+The connection string includes the parameter sslMode=VERIFY_IDENTITY, which enforces secure communication and verifies the identity of the MySQL server.
+No additional setup is required within the application code; as long as your MySQL server has SSL enabled, the connection will automatically be encrypted and verified.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!